mobalazs/rotor-framework/README.md

 ---

+<a id="token-efficient-documentation"></a>
 ## Token-efficient documentation for AI

-You can find 🌱 symbols in the top right corner of all documentation pages.
+You can find [🌱](./docs/ai/readme.opt.yaml) symbols in all documentation pages.
 These symbols link to AI-optimized summaries of the respective documentation.

 **📖 [Read more about token savings](./docs/token-efficient-docs.md)**